Traveling with phones, tablets or laptops can mean increased risks to your privacy and data.

 - Turn off Wi-Fi and Bluetooth to avoid automatic connections, and assume that your data is being monitored on any wireless network you use.

 - Avoid connecting to public USB charging stations.
+Bring an AC adapter to use instead of USB.

 - Pay attention to people nearby who may be monitoring your activities.